 - University of Colorado - Boulder - Physics

 - Colorado State University – Physics

 A minor is required.
 The most popular choice is Mathematics.

 Engagement Outside the Classroom

-The Physics and Astronomy Club – Members of the club are dedicated to educating the public on various topics of physics and astronomy.
-Throughout the year they plan and take part in social activities, service-oriented projects and community outreach efforts.
+The Physics and Astronomy Club – Members of the club are dedicated to educating the public on various topics of physics and astronomy and supporting their peers with access to resources and community.
+Throughout the academic year, they plan and take part in social activities, service-oriented projects and community outreach efforts.

 Appalachian is committed to introducing students to different cultures and teaching them how to live and interact in a global society.

 There are no admission requirements beyond admission to Appalachian State University.

 - Graduates of this program receive excellent academic and technical preparation to enter the job market or graduate school.